-However, a 2016 study found that ingesting placenta might contribute to late-onset group B Streptococcus infection, which can be a serious, and sometimes fatal, infection.
+However, a found that ingesting placenta might contribute to late-onset group B Streptococcus infection, which can be a serious, and sometimes fatal, infection.

 If you decide to eat your placenta, there are some things you should consider to make the process safe.